Solving Sparse Mixed-Integer Quadratic Problems: Application to the Unit Commitment Problem with Optimal Power Flow: Introduction

-One promising direction is to use SDP relaxations to handle the nonconvex constraints, leading to Mixed-Integer Semidefinite Programs (MISDP).
-Despite their modeling power, MISDPs pose significant computational challenges due to their high dimensionality and the presence of both discrete and positive semidefinite constraints.
-A promising direction to reduce the size of the SDP matrices is to exploit the sparsity and structure inherent in many real-world instances to design more scalable and efficient relaxations.
-In particular, many problems that are modeled as MIQCQPs exhibit different types of sparsity.
-For instance, they can exhibit term sparsity where each quadratic constraint or objective term involves only a small subset of variables, and correlative sparsity, where variable interactions are localized and can be represented as sparse graphs.
-By leveraging these structures, we employ chordal decomposition techniques to break down large semidefinite constraints into smaller ones.
-This significantly reduces both the computational burden of solving SDP relaxations and the complexity of branch-and-bound procedures that embed them.
+This paper contributes to the literature on SDP relaxations for nonconvex quadratic constraints, yielding Mixed-Integer Semidefinite Programs (MISDP).
+As mentioned above, MISDPs are computationally demanding due to the potentially large semidefinite matrix variables and the coexistence of discrete and semidefinite constraints.
+To mitigate this limitation, we exploit the sparsity and structural properties commonly present in real-world instances.
+In many MIQCQPs, constraints usually involve only a small number of monomials, leading to term sparsity \shortcite{wang2020,Wang:2022}, while interactions among variables are often localized, giving rise to correlative sparsity that can be represented by sparse graphs \shortcite{lasserre2006convergent, waki2006sums}.
+By exploiting these sparsity patterns, chordal decomposition techniques allow for replacing large semidefinite constraints with blocks of smaller ones defined on the maximal cliques of the sparsity graph.
+This decomposition substantially reduces the size of the semidefinite matrices, lowering the computational cost of SDP relaxations and improving the scalability of branch-and-bound algorithms that incorporate them.

-In this article, we consider mixed-integer optimization problems where the objective function is quadratic and the constraints are represented by a set of quadratic inequalities.
-The general problem can be described by
+In this article, we consider MIQCQPs formulated as\footnote{Notation: sets are denoted by capital letters.
+Following conventions in Power Engineering, which provides the case study for this paper, scalars appear in normal font and may be either lower- or upper-case.
+Vectors and matrices, also in lower- or upper-case, are denoted in bold.}